The Ross procedure: An alternative aortic valve replacement technique

 Cardiothoracic surgery

-Mr Ahmed A Othman is a highly skilled Consultant Cardiac and Aortic surgeon, who treats patients at Liverpool Heart and Chest Hospital.
+Mr Ahmed Othman is a distinguished Consultant Cardiac and Aortic Surgeon based at Liverpool Heart and Chest Hospital.
+He specialises in complex aortic surgery, which includes procedures for the aortic root, aortic arch, and thoraco-abdominal aortic disease.

 View Profile